The Green Knight (film)

-The Green Knight is a 2021 fantasy adventure film directed, written, produced, and edited by David Lowery.
+The Green Knight is a 2021 dark fantasy adventure film directed, written, produced, and edited by David Lowery.
 It is an adaptation from the 14th-century poem Sir Gawain and the Green Knight and stars Dev Patel as Gawain, who sets out on a journey to test his courage and face the Green Knight.
-It also stars Alicia Vikander, Joel Edgerton, Sarita Choudhury, Sean Harris, and Ralph Ineson as the titular character.
+It also stars Alicia Vikander (in a dual role), Joel Edgerton, Sarita Choudhury, Sean Harris, and Ralph Ineson as the titular character.

 The Green Knight was theatrically released in the United States on July 30, 2021, by A24.
 The film received acclaim from critics for its cinematography, music, acting (particularly Patel's), production values, and Lowery's originality, direction, and writing.
 It grossed over $20 million against a budget of $15 million.

 Plot

-Gawain is awakened on Christmas morning in a brothel by his lover, a common woman named Essel.
-He returns to Camelot and, following a scolding by his mother Morgan le Fay, attends a feast at the Round Table with his uncle King Arthur, who invites Gawain to his side.
-In a tower, le Fay performs a magic rite which summons the mysterious Green Knight, who barges into Arthur's court and states that any knight able to land a blow on him will win his green axe, but must travel to the Green Chapel the following Christmas and receive an equal blow in return.
+Gawain is awakened on Christmas morning in a brothel by his lover, a commoner woman named Essel.
+He returns to Camelot, following a scolding by his mother Morgan le Fay.

+Gawain attends a feast at the Round Table with his uncle the Lord, who invites Gawain to his side.
+In a tower, le Fay performs a magic rite which summons the mysterious Green Knight who barges into the court as Merlin gives the Lord a look.
+He states that any knight able to land a blow on him will win his green axe, but must travel to the Green Chapel the following Christmas and receive an equal blow in return.
 Gawain takes up the challenge.
 The Knight yields and Gawain, wielding Excalibur, decapitates him.
 The Knight rises and lifts his severed head, reminds Gawain of the bargain and leaves.

-Gawain spends a year revelling before Arthur reminds him to uphold his end of the challenge.
+After a year reveling, the Lord reminds Gawain to uphold his end of the challenge.
 Gawain departs on horseback for the Green Chapel, taking the green axe and a green girdle made by his mother, who claims that no harm will come to him so long as he wears it.

 During his journey, Gawain meets a boy scavenging a battlefield littered with dead warriors.
 The boy directs Gawain to a stream that will lead him to the Green Chapel.
 He asks for payment and Gawain gives him a single coin.
 Shortly afterwards, the boy and two others ambush Gawain and steal the axe, girdle and horse, leaving him tied up.
-Gawain scrambles to his sword and uses it to cut the ropes binding his hands and then pursues them.
+Gawain scrambles to his sword and uses it to cut the ropes binding his hands and pursues them.

 By nightfall, Gawain arrives at an abandoned cottage and falls asleep in the bed.
-He is awakened by the ghost of a young woman named Winifred, who asks Gawain to retrieve her head from a nearby spring.
+He is awakened by the ghost of a young woman named Saint Winifred, who asks Gawain to retrieve her head from a nearby spring.
 He asks what he will receive in return but is rebuffed.
 He reunites her skull with her skeletal remains and the next morning finds the axe has been returned to him.